 Photos, drawings and charts play a big part in an effective slide presentation.
 To make the most of your graphics avoid these common mistakes:

-- Choosing a chart with text that is too small
+- choosing a chart with text that's too small

 To learn more about presentation design, review this tutorial for more detailed information:

 Take Control of Your Layouts in Google Slides

 Creating your own Google Slides master layouts can be quite useful—especially if you make a lot of presentations.
 Learn more about how to use Google Slides in our ultimate tutorial guide series.
 Our instructors have also created helpful articles to get you on your way in Google Slides.

 - How to Use Google Slides in 2023 (Quick Start Guide)Rebecca Tarnopol15 Mar 2023